OpenWebconcept/plugin-pdc-samenwerkende-catalogi/README.md

 'owc/pdc-samenwerkende-catalogi/plugin'
 ```

-See OWC_SC\Core\Config->set method for a way to change this plugins config.
+See OWC\PDC\Base\Foundation\Config->set method for a way to change this plugins config.

 Via the plugin object the following config settings can be adjusted
 - settings

 ### Translations ###

 If you want to use your own set of labels/names/descriptions and so on you can do so.
 All text output in this plugin is controlled via the gettext methods.

 Please use your preferred way to make your own translations from the /wp-content/plugins/pdc-samenwerkende-catalogi/languages/pdc-samenwerkende-catalogi.pot file

 Be careful not to put the translation files in a location which can be overwritten by a subsequent update of the plugin, theme or WordPress core.

 We recommend using the 'Loco Translate' plugin.
 https://wordpress.org/plugins/loco-translate/

 This plugin provides an easy interface for custom translations and a way to store these files without them getting overwritten by updates.